Bag: Modern

-In the modern world, bags are ubiquitous, with many people routinely carrying a wide variety of them in the form of cloth or leather briefcases, handbags, and backpacks, and with bags made from more disposable materials such as paper or plastic being used for shopping, and to carry home groceries.
+In the modern world, bags are ubiquitous, with many people routinely carrying a wide variety of them in the form of cloth or leather briefcases, handbags, and backpacks, and with bags made from more disposable materials such as paper or plastic being used for shopping or to carry groceries.
+Today, bags are also used as a fashion statement.
 A bag may be closable by a zipper, snap fastener, etc., or simply by folding (e.g. in the case of a paper bag).
-Sometimes a money bag or travel bags has a lock.
-The bag likely predates the inflexible variant, the basket, and bags usually have the additional advantage over baskets of being foldable or otherwise compressible to smaller sizes.
-On the other hand, baskets, being made of a more rigid material, may better protect their contents.
+Sometimes, money bags or travel bags have a lock.
+The bag likely predates its inflexible variant, the basket, and usually has the additional advantage of being foldable or otherwise compressible to smaller sizes.
+On the other hand, baskets, being made of more rigid materials, may be better at protecting their contents.

 An empty bag may or may not be very light and foldable to a small size.
 If it is, this is convenient for carrying it to the place where it is needed, such as a shop, and for storage of empty bags.
-Bags vary from small ones, like purses, to large ones for use in traveling like a suitcase.
+Bags vary from small ones, like purses, to larger ones used for traveling, such as a suitcase.
 The pockets of clothing are also a kind of bag, built into the clothing for the carrying of suitably small objects.

 Environmental aspects

-There are environmental concerns regarding use and disposal of plastic shopping and trash bags.
-Efforts are being taken to control and reduce their use in some European Union countries, including Ireland and the Netherlands.
-In some cases the cheap bags are taxed so the customer must pay a fee where they may not have done previously.
-Sometimes heavy duty reusable plastic and fabric bags are sold, typically costing €0.50 to €1, and these may replace disposable bags entirely.
+There are environmental concerns regarding use and disposal of single-use plastic bags.
+Efforts are being taken to control and reduce their use in some European Union countries, such as Ireland and the Netherlands.
+In some cases, these cheap bags are taxed, so the customer must pay a fee where they may not have done previously.
+Sometimes, heavy duty reusable plastic and fabric bags are sold, typically costing €0.50 to €1, and these may replace disposable bags entirely.
 Sometimes free replacements are offered when the bag wears out.
 The UK has charged 5p per plastic carrier bag in larger shops since 2015.
 This trend has spread to some cities in the United States.
 Recently many countries have banned the use of plastic bags.
-Paper bags emerge as a great replacement for plastic bags; however paper bags tend to be expensive compared to plastic bags.
+Paper bags emerge as a great replacement for plastic bags; however, paper bags tend to be more expensive.

 A bag may or may not be disposable; however, even a disposable bag can often be used many times, for economic and environmental reasons.
 On the other hand, there may be logistic or hygienic reasons to use a bag only once.
-For example, a garbage bag is often disposed of with its content.
-A bag for packaging a disposable product is often disposed of when it is empty.
+For example, a garbage bag is often disposed of with its contents.
+A bag for packaging a disposable product is often disposed of when empty.
 Similarly, bags used as receptacles in medical procedures, such as the colostomy bag used to collect waste from a surgically diverted biological system, are typically disposed of as medical waste.
 Many snack foods, such as pretzels, cookies, and potato chips, are available in disposable single-use sealed bags.